steinuil/steinuil.github.io/posts/urweb-sig.md

 ```

 This should be straightforward by now. `Option.eq` implicitly takes a witness
-of `eq a` and maps it to the value stored inside the option, if any.
+`eq a` and maps it to the value stored inside the option, if any.
 Let's take
 a look at its implementation.

 ```ur